puppetlabs/best-practices/migrating-to-cd4pe.md

 * Review the changes and merge the PR
 * Create a pull request from `staging` to `development`

 In each PR the only changes that should appear in the diff are ones that were not present in the environment above but **not** in the environment below.
 As long is the logical order was followed, this should never happen.
 There will however likely be a large number of merge commits.
-If there are changes, these should be reviewed and merged.
+If there are changes, these should be reviewed, merged and deployed using the existing process.

 Once all branches have been merged back to the 1st branch (`development`), take a note of the new refs: